laguagu/alya-avustaja/README.md

 1. Clone the repository to your local machine.
 2. Install the dependencies by running `npm install`.
-3. Set up your `.env` file with your OpenAI API Key.
+3. Set up your `.env` file with your API Keys.

 ### Running the Application